FisherShi/UDACIY-CARND-Term1-P4_Advanced_Lane_Finding/README.md

 The result is shown in the video 'project_output.mp4'

-The initial project repo can be found [here](https://github.com/udacity/CarND-Advanced-Lane-Lines)
+The project repo from Udacity can be found [here](https://github.com/udacity/CarND-Advanced-Lane-Lines)

 ## Camera Calibration